Morwenn/cpp-sort/docs/Modified-standard-library.md

 ### `<cpp-sort/mstd/iterator.h>`

+The library provides `mstd::iter_move` and `mstd::iter_rvalue_reference_t` which only differ from their standard counterparts in their semantic requirements.
+Most notably, the following semantic requirements of [`std::ranges::iter_move`][std-ranges-iter-move] does not apply to `mstd::iter_move`:

+> If `ranges::iter_move(e)` is not equal to `*e`, the program is ill-formed, no diagnostic required.

+The main reason behind that change is that **cpp-sort** relies on a reimplementation of proxy iterator support that follows a slightly different iterator model where `iter_move(it)` can return a type unrelated to that returned by `*it`, leading to incompatibilities with the stricter standard iterator model.
+The library's model was conceived while standard ranges were still a work in progress, hence the difference.

 ```cpp
 template<typename Indirect>
 concept indirectly_readable = /* implementation-defined */;
 ```

-Unlike [`std::indirectly_readable`][std-indirectly-readable], this concept imposes no requirement that `std::ranges::iter_move` be usable at all, and drops the [`std::common_reference_with`][std-common-reference-with] rules too.
-The main reason behind that change is that **cpp-sort** relies on a slightly different iterator model where `iter_move(it)` can return a type unrelated to that returned by `*it`, leading to incompatibilities with the stricter standard iterator model.
-The library's model was conceived while standard ranges were still a work in progress, hence the difference.
+This reimplementation of [`std::indirectly_readable`][std-indirectly-readable] imposes fewer requirements that its standard counterpart on the type returned by `mstd::iter_move`: most notably it drops the [`std::common_reference_with`][std-common-reference-with] requirements involving `iter_rvalue_reference_t<Indirect>`.

 It is worth nothing that the concept is currently incomplete and might get stricter in the future as the exact rules needed for the **cpp-sort** iterator model to work become clearer.